Logo - The Possums baby and toddler sleep program.

 Five big things which affect emotional and mental wellbeing when you have a baby or toddler

-There are five big things which the research tells us powerfully affect women's mental health and emotional wellbeing after the birth of a baby, and in those early days of caring for a little person.
+There are five big things which the research tells us powerfully affect women's mental health and emotional wellbeing after the birth of a baby.

 Many other things affect our mental health in the perinatal period, too, of course.
-But here I look briefly at these five biggest things which we can change, and how to best take care of yourself if they come up for you.
+But here I look briefly at these five key factors which can often (though not always) be changed with the right help, and how to best take care of yourself if they come up for you.

 Although this page is relevant for all parents and carers, and The Possums Sleep Program is inclusive of parents and carers across our many human diversities, you'll notice this page particularly refers to cisgender women.
 That is because the research I'm referring to focusses on cisgender mothers.
 If you don't fit this category, I'm so grateful to you for your patience, and ask you to please change the nouns and pronouns to fit your own circumstance and identity.